proper1g1r/proper1g1r-collection/README.md

 🏛️ Internet Archive URL: https://archive.org/details/proper1g1r-collection

-This repository documents the [Retool](https://unexpectedpanda.github.io/retool) setup used to create the collection, the known missing systems and games, and is also used to track [issues](https://github.com/proper1g1r/proper1g1r-collection/issues).
+This repository documents the [Retool](https://unexpectedpanda.github.io/retool) setup used to create the collection, the missing systems, and is also used to track [issues](https://github.com/proper1g1r/proper1g1r-collection/issues).

 ## Retool setup